-Tech-Twitter was all about the new version of Dispo this weekend, David Dobrik's
+Tech-Twitter was all about the new version of Dispo last week, David Dobrik's

 camera app that elicits nostalgic feelings associated with using a disposable camera.

 The app launched on Product Hunt last year, originally called Disposable

 , with the latest version being released this weekend in beta and requiring an invite to access on Testflight.

 So what is it?
 Dispo is a camera app for iPhone with a pretty bold design that's meant to mimic the delayed gratification of getting photos developed, while not actually needing to get anything printed out.